appfarms/CoreTextLabel/README.md

 CoreTextLabel
 =============

-Simple UILabel replacement to display NSAttributedString in iOS applications.
+Simple UILabel replacement to display NSAttributedString by HTML in iOS applications (>= 3.2).

 ## Example